unionai/unionai-docs/source/tutorials/language-models/index.md

 Large language models (LLMs) are a type of language model that have many trainable parameters, which in recent times can be hundreds of millions to trillions of parameters.
+LMs can also perform a wider range of inference-time tasks compared to traditional ML methods because they can operate on structured and unstructured text data.
+This means they can perform tasks like text generation, API function calling, summarization, and question-answering.

-In these examples, you'll learn how to use LMs of different sizes for different use cases, from sentiment analysis to text generation.
+In these examples, you'll learn how to use LMs of different sizes for different use cases, from sentiment analysis to retrieval augmented generation (RAG).